 These modules are offered free for instructional use.
 Interested individuals may view them with any modern web browser.
 Although the visualizations are research-quality, they can be readily transmitted across the internet due to their small size: most modules are less than 10 kB in size, though the JSmol applet itself is ~2MB in size.
 All necessary software is free and is downloaded into browser cache and automatically updated as new versions become available.

 The VMMM first went live in 1997 using the Chime plug-in for molecular visualization on the leading browsers of the time, Netscape, Internet Explorer and Safari.
-In 2005, the VMMM switched to Jmol as the visualization engine, after a year or more assisting in Jmol’s development, particularly ionic radii, bonding rules and polyhedral models.
-Jmol enjoyed a long run but ultimately suffered from the security risks attendant to the Java plug-in, support for which has been slowly written out of modern browsers.
+With the decline in support for the Chime plug-in, the VMMM in 2005 switched to Jmol as the visualization engine, after a year or more assisting Michael (‘Miguel’) Howard with Jmol’s development with respect to particularly ionic radii, bonding rules and polyhedral models.
+Jmol enjoyed a long run but ultimately suffered from the security risks attendant to the Java browser plug-in, support for which has been slowly written out of modern browsers.

 Hopefully this VMMM incarnation will, like its two predecessors, last 10 years.
 Ten years in computer-years, like dog-years, is a lifetime!